 The world is rapidly transitioning towards a digitized ecosystem – starting from remote working to online learning.
 As organizations have adopted online training and skill development methods, maintaining various learning content compliance frameworks became a crucial factor for them.
 To ease out the burden, online learning management systems (LMSs) offering training solutions to organizations adopted industry standards for content creation.
 The most popular content standards are SCORM (sharable content object reference model), AICC (Aviation Industry Computer-based Training Committee), and xAPI (Tin Can), which are integral parts of content compliance requirements.
-Because bad content can ruin even the most attractive platform and appealing design of any LMS.
+AICC, SCORM, xAPI enhance your LMS content and prevent bad content from ruining the most attractive platform and appealing design of any LMS.

 Why should you have content standards?